top of page

 Fly into Reykjavik (KEF)

-You'll need to be in Reykjavik by 1pm on Day 1, however with the recent amount of flight delays we recommend planning to arrive a day early just to be safe.
+You'll need to be in Reykjavik by 1pm on Day 1; however, we do recommend flying in earlier to have some time to explore the city on your own!
 If you take a flight that arrives in the morning, check out the Blue Lagoon on your way to Reykjavik (reservations required).

 Fly out of Reykjavik (KEF)